 Overall, though, it feels like a serious piece of kit – it certainly looks the part, which especially for mobile DJs, is often half the battle.

 Using it with a USB containing a Rekordbox library is simple (just plug in and load to decks), and equally, using with Rekordbox on a laptop is plug and play once you’ve got Rekordbox installed (there’s a serial in the box for the full version).
-Serato is coming in 2020, which will be welcomed by many, to say the least.
+Serato compatibility arrived in 2020, which was welcomed by many, to say the least.

 The decks feel almost exactly like using high-end Pioneer DJ CDJs.
 The jogwheels are exactly the same size and build, and pretty much all controls are laid out where you’ll find them on pro gear.
 It’s a theme that runs throughout this device: It just feels like using “pro” gear.